 At Christ Pres we desire to respond to the Gospel by loving our city in tangible ways.
 We want to live out the Gospel, as we follow a Savior who is interested in renewing all things.

 For us, that means building bridges to the city around us through hospitality, care, equipping our members to love their neighbors, and learning to see our vocations as means through which we can pursue the peace and flourishing of Pitt County.

 We want to be ordinary people doing ordinary things with Gospel intentionality.
 In other words, loving the city is not a program.
 It is not something added on to other church activities.
 Loving our city is the natural outworking of being a people who are being loved by God.

-The establishment of ECU in 1907 changed the future of Greenville NC.
-It moved from being a tobacco market to a regional educational and research hub.
-Enrolling 28,000 students and employing over 5,000 ECU remains integral to the culture and economy of Eastern NC.
+When East Carolina University was established in 1907, it changed the future of Greenville, NC.
+Over the next century, Greenville transformed from a tobacco market into a regional educational, research, and medical hub.
+Now enrolling over 28,000 students and employing over 5,000 workers, ECU remains integral to the culture and economy of Eastern North Carolina.

-At Christ Pres we want to see ECU flourish and through it, Eastern NC.
-To this end we are involved in 2 campus ministries which seek to serve the university and its students: Cru (Campus Crusade for Christ) and RUF (Reformed University Fellowship).
+At Christ Pres we want to see ECU continue to flourish because we want to see Eastern North Carolina flourish.
+Many in our church work or study at ECU, and we are constantly looking for ways to serve the campus, students, and faculty/staff.
+We also support two campus ministries that seek to serve and support ECU students: Cru (Campus Crusade for Christ) and RUF (Reformed University Fellowship).

 4889 Old Tar Road

 Dave Osborne, Senior Pastor